UbiquityDotNET/Llvm.NET/docfx/ReadMe.md

         API signaure and parameter info.
 Different editors may allow control of that.
-        i) In VS [2019|2022] for C# it is controlled by `Text Editor > C# > Advanced > Editor Help: "Show remarks in Quick Info."` ii) Turning this off can greatly reduce the noise AND reduce the problems of different rende
+        i) In VS [2019|2022] for C# it is controlled by `Text Editor > C# > Advanced > Editor Help: "Show remarks in Quick Info."`
+            1) Turning this off can greatly reduce the noise AND reduce the problems of different rendering as lists are generally not used in the other elements.